 Over fifty percent of people over the age of 60, and quite a few younger than that, experience vision loss from cataracts.
 Currently there is no medical treatment to reverse or prevent the development of cataracts.
 Once they form, the only way to see clearly again is to have them removed from within the eye by doing outpatient surgery.

 In your parents’ or grandparents’ day, cataract surgery was considered risky, required a lengthy hospital stay, and was usually postponed until the “cataract got ripe”, a term no longer used today.
 Most of the decision to do surgery rests with the patient, based on their symptoms, and on advice from your eye doctor.
 Cataract surgery is performed on an outpatient basis and takes only a few minutes.
-It is now one of the most common and successful medical procedures performed, in the hands of skilled surgeons like Omni’s Doctors Woodard and Parikh.
+It is now one of the most common and successful medical procedures performed, in the hands of skilled surgeons like Omni’s Doctor Woodard.

 Cataract surgery is for those who: